-to significantly overestimate the size of the network.
+We can imagine three different high-level goals an adversary may pursue with an attack.
+First, an adversary may try to cause nodes to significantly underestimate the size of the network.
+Second, an adversary may try to cause nodes to significantly overestimate the size of the network.
 Finally, an adversary may want to use the protocol for a denial-of-service attack where the P2P network uses significantly more traffic for network size estimation, possibly causing other components of the system to be left with insufficient bandwidth.

 The best method for an adversary to cause peers to underestimate the size of the network is to not participate in the protocol.
 If the adversary controls X% of the network, that will cause the protocol to underestimate the size of the network by X%.
-Furthermore, if the adversary is able to control an ε -separator of the network graph [10, 11, 16] (removing an ε -separator from a graph reduces the size of the largest remaining connected component to εn), then the overall network size estimate would be reduced to less than εn for all nodes in the network.
+Furthermore, if the adversary is able to control an ε -separator of the network graph [9, 10, 13] (removing an ε -separator from a graph reduces the size of the largest remaining connected component to εn), then the overall network size estimate would be reduced to less than εn for all nodes in the network.
 Given that in all of these cases the network size estimate would correspond to the size of the network after the removal of the adversaries' nodes, this attack is not particularly disruptive in relation to the strength of the adversary.
 Thus, an adversary cannot make the network appear significantly smaller than it is.